BetterGUI-MC/Docs/content/basic/faq/_index.md

 Read the wiki

-## Why don't you add support for other head plugins?
-Like HeadDatabase, EpicHeads, HeadsPlus, etc

-I know you want to easily setup your heads in BetterGUI with their IDs instead of UUIDs, Texture URLs, or Names.
-However, these head plugins limit their API to just get their items from their databases instead of modifying existing heads.
-It's annoying to do a workaround to apply your settings to their given heads.
-Moreover, some head plugins are paid plugins, so I don't buy them and therefore don't have them in my account to test their functions.
-Finally, it just doesn't make any sense.

 ## Why don't you add a migrator from other GUI plugins?
 Like Chest Commands GUI, DeluxeMenus, BossShop, TrMenu, etc

 Those plugins combine a lot of features into one plugin only.
 BetterGUI has a different approach, only useful features are in the main plugin, Others are in addons.
 I won't support all features of these plugins in BetterGUI, because I don't have any reason to create and maintain a converter from their plugins.
 One more thing, These plugins are not abandoned, the authors still support and update them (Maybe not in a frequent time), so why don't you use them?